Dependence of the Black-body Force on Spacetime Geometry and Topology: Correction to the blakc-body potential due to cylindrical sources

 and to insert the factor $\nu^{-1}$ which multiplies the azimuthal angles, according to the metric (\ref{05}).
 Thus the expression (\ref{potentialNRC}) becomes

 and calculating the force via $F(r)=-dV_{bb}/dr$, we get

 It is worth notice that, for the neutral hydrogen atom in the Minkowsky space ({\it i.e.}, when $\nu=1$) we have the expression (\ref{04}) again, and when one takes the limit $R\rightarrow 0$ valid for an ideal cosmic string, the BBF vanishes.
-Then, an important conclusion is that ideal cosmic strings irradiating do not exert BBFs.
+Then, an important conclusion is that ideal cosmic strings do not exhibit the BBF behaviour.

 For non-zero thickness and $R\ll r$, we can approximate Eq. (\ref{Fnu}) by

 the force is attractive, due to the factor $\Delta E_{1s}$ to be negative for neutral hydrogen atoms, and it still falls off with the inverse square of the radial distance.
 Such a law is the same one that manages the self-force on neutral (or charged) massive particles situated in the spacetime of a Gott-Hiscock cosmic string, when the particle is far away from the string \cite{valdir}.